cu-library/ezproxy-config-lint/README.md

 - Misspelled directives.
 - Ensuring that stanzas have an `Option Cookie` directive if an `Option DomainCookieOnly` or `Option CookiePassthrough` directive is used.
 - Ensuring that stanzas have an `AnonymousURL -*` directive after `AnonymousURL` directives are used.
-- Ensuring that stanzas have one, and only one, `URL` and `Title` directive.
+- Ensuring that stanzas do not have two or more `URL` or `Title` directives.

 The `-annotate` flag makes the tool print the whole file, not just lines which raise warnings.
 The tool uses non-zero exit codes to indicate problems: `1` means at least one issue was found, `2` means the linter experienced an error and could not continue.